 Using Whitepapers to Drive Lead Generation

 Whitepapers should strive to answer a few burning questions and provide helpful insights that the audience derives value from.
-They should also leave enough unanswered so that the lead is compelled to spend more time on your website then buy the product or request services.
-Delivering the answers that the audience is looking for, while not quite providing the entire solution, is a powerful lead generation tactic that makes whitepapers work so well.
+They should also leave a few unanswered ones, so that the lead is compelled to spend more time on your website then buy the product or request services.
+Delivering just the right answers is a powerful lead generation tactic that makes whitepapers work so well.

 Whitepapers can help with positioning just as much as published articles and help establish your brand as a thought leader in your industry.
 The better your positioning is, the more quality leads that you will attract.